 Do I have to get pre-approval from someone at the University of Louisville to do an internship?

 Many employers welcome students to do internship-oriented positions on their own without approval from their college or university.
 If you want academic credit for your internship, you do need pre-approval.
 Before you start working or accept a position, you should contact your home academic department to inquire about academic credit.
 The University Career Center encourages you to visit and tap into the network of employers already seeking interns through the office.

 What is the benefit of doing an internship for academic credit?

 Typically, internships for credit are strongly related to the student’s academic major and most require that the student connect concepts from their major to the work they are doing in the field.
 As a result, most students come to important realizations about their field and how it applies to the “real world.”
 That’s also why some academic programs require internships as a graduation requirement.

 How can I look for internship positions?

-In addition to using the Career Development Center’s position listings, there are numerous other sources of internship opportunities.
+In addition to using the University Career Center’s position listings, there are numerous other sources of internship opportunities.
 Many programs and departments around the University list internship positions (for example the UofL Department of Communication—online at comm.louisville.edu).
 Professional associations often list internship positions being offered by their members (i.e. in the human resource field, the Louisville Society for Human Resource Management—online at lshrm.org).
-Some of the online job portals (i.e. monster.com) provide internship listings.
-And most important students need to network and tell everyone they know what they are interested in doing.
+Some of the national online job boards provide internship listings.
+And most important, students need to network and tell everyone they know what they are interested in doing.
 Nationally, most students find their first entry-level position via a networking contact and many find internship positions via this route as well.
 LinkedIn has become a vital social media networking tool for career advancement; students should have an account and frequently access it since internship and full-time employment opportunities are commonly disseminated on this platform.
-The Career Development Center also can help students and alumni navigate LinkedIn.
+The University Career Center can also can help students navigate LinkedIn.